Why choose Three mobile?

 - Manage your account on the move with My3 mobile app

 You could say this of most major providers, especially those with their own networks (Three, EE, Vodafone and O2), but Three really does have a tremendous range of handsets on offer at any given time.

-All the usual suspects are present and correct from Apple, Samsung, Sony, Huawei and more.
-And while you won't find any phones from hipster choices like Google, OnePlus or Xaomi, you will find the 'gamer's delight' Razer Phone exclusively on Three, along with a solid selection of budget handsets from the likes of Honor and Alcatel.
+All the usual suspects are present from Apple, Samsung, Huawei and more, but you’ll also find phones from hipster choices like Google, OnePlus, OPPO and Xiaomi.
+You will also find a solid selection of budget handsets from the likes of Nokia and Samsung.

-Three also offers a great range of SIM-only deals if you're not in the market for a handset, some of which even offering unlimited data – referred to by Three as 'all-you-can-eat'.
+Three also offers a great range of SIM-only deals if you're not in the market for a handset, some of which even offer unlimited data with their Data Pack add-ons.